Azure/azure-functions-sql-extension/README.md

 ### Set Up Local .NET Function App

-These steps can be done in the Terminal/CLI or with Powershell.
+These steps can be done in the Terminal/CLI or with PowerShell.
 Completing this section will allow you to begin using the Azure SQL binding.

 1. Install [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local)